inkOfPixel/inkofpixel.com/_site/posts/headless-commerce.md

       ## Why we decided to invest in headless

-      At InkOfPixel we firmly believe that headless commerce will play an important role in the future of e-commerce and we have decided to fully embrace it.
+      At inkOfPixel we firmly believe that headless commerce will play an important role in the future of e-commerce and we have decided to fully embrace it.
 The main reason is that